Three ways Moscow Mule recipes to kick of your summer! Learn how to make this easy, snappy cocktail with blueberries, watermelon, and peaches!

 - Strain the ginger-vodka mixture into a copper Moscow Mule mug filled with ice.

-- Pour ginger beer over the vodka mixture until glass is full.
+- Pour ginger beer over the vodka mixture until the glass is full.

 - Garnish with thin peach slices and candied ginger.